Install Free

 Generate a compilation database

 Compilation database is a JSON file format introduced by the LLVM project.
 It contains the compile commands used to build a project.
 For instructions on how to generate a compilation database, choose the appropriate collapsible below.
+The preferred option is to use the build system.

 Using the build system